 Yasser Farid, MD, PhD

-Fellows spent 6 months at Weiss Memorial Hospital rotating and under the direction of Dr. Henry A. Finn.
-The other 6 months are spent under the direction of Dr. Yasser Farid, both at Weiss Memorial Hospital and the University of Illinois.
-Rotations are split into 2 month blocks.
-There are also 2 residents rotating at Weiss Memorial Hospital from Franciscan St. James Health Osteopathic Orthopaedic Program.
+Fellows spend 6 months rotating at Weiss Memorial Hospital primarily under the direction of Dr. Henry A. Finn.
+The other 6 months are spent at the University of Chicago working with Dr. Hue Luu and Dr. Tessa Balach.
+Rotations are split into 3-month blocks.
+There are also 2 residents rotating on the Joints service at Weiss Memorial Hospital and 2 residents on the Joints service at the University of Chicago.

-The fellow is responsible for the successful organization and administration of the weekly adult reconstruction conference which is held every Monday at Weiss Memorial Hospital from 6:00-9:00 am.
-All fellows, residents, attending surgeons, clinical and operating room nurses in addition to discharge planners, social workers, physical therapists, and representatives of implant manufacturers attend the conference.
-The conference is designed to achieve several objectives related to patient care, and fellow training and education and provides the necessary environment for direct evaluation and improvement of the fellow's competency as regards to medical knowledge as well as practice-based learning.
-In addition, pertinent literature as well as, morbidity and morality are also reviewed.
+While at Weiss, the fellow is responsible for the successful organization and administration of the weekly adult reconstruction conference which is held every Monday at Weiss Memorial Hospital from 6:00-9:00 am.
+All fellows, residents, attending surgeons, clinical and operating room nurses, in addition to discharge planners, social workers, physical therapists, and representatives of implant manufacturers attend the conference.
+The conference is designed to achieve several objectives related to patient care and fellow training and education, and provides the necessary environment for direct evaluation and improvement of the fellow's competency in regards to medical knowledge as well as practice-based learning.
+In addition, pertinent literature and morbidity and mortality are also reviewed.

 The fellows attend a weekly research meeting which allows the fellows to present their research ideas and plans, maintain focus on research tasks, and discuss project-related publications.